ranjan-pratik/Filtering_Matches/README.md

 		   refer to the README.MD on UI project.
 		7. To start the application run *java -jar MatchFilter-0.0.1.jar*
 		8. Probe health of application by hitting *http://localhost:8089/MatchFilter/actuator/health*
+		9. The logs will written in a file at the root *project* folder.
+This is a configurable behaviour by a change in *application.properties* file.

 	2. PROD Mode